-Well-Intentioned Extremist: Eclair coerces Tamaki into marrying her, causes the dissolution of the host club, and conspires with Kyouya's evil father.
+Well-Intentioned Extremist: Eclair coerces Tamaki into marrying her, causes the dissolution of the host club, and conspires with Kyouya's Jerkass father.
 It's all a plan to get Tamaki back with his Missing Mom, with whom she's friends.

 A manga only character, Mei is the daughter of Ranka's co-worker and friend Misuzu, and is one of the first non Host Club members to realize Haruhi's feelings for Tamaki.
 She admires the twins' mother and enjoys designing fashions.
 She is Haruhi's only female friend.